Experienced Marathon Program (XMP)

 Please Note

-A CURRENT MCRRC MEMBERSHIP is REQUIRED to participate in this program.
+You must be a current MCRRC member in order to register for this program.
 Please note that membership is NOT included in your program registration.
-PRIOR TO JOINING this program, you must become a member.
-If you are unsure if you have a CURRENT MCRRC Membership, please contact office@mcrrc.org for assistance.
-Otherwise, please click here to become a valued member.
+If you are not sure whether you are a member, please contact staff@mcrrc.org for assistance.
+If you are not a member, please click here to join MCRRC!

 Communication Methods

-We will use a private, online group to facilitate communications.
+We will communicate through a private, online group.
 Everyone will be required to join this group to participate in the program.
-Instructions on how to join this group will be provided by the Program Director.

 Disclaimer

-The program director reserves the right in his sole discretion to refuse admission to the program or dismiss any individual from the program whom the program director believes is unsuited for running the specified distance or is unable to meet the demands of the training schedule, or is disruptive to other program participants.
-Those individuals will be denied entry into the program or dismissed from the program as appropriate.
+The program director reserves the right to refuse any individual admission to the program and to dismiss any individual from the program who is unable to meet the demands of the training schedule or disruptive to other program participants, in the program director’s opinion.
 The program director also reserves the right to limit the number of participants in the overall program or in individual pace groups.
-MCRRC has a No Refund policy.
-Program registration fees cannot be refunded due to injury, schedule conflict or any other reason.
+Program registration fees are nonrefundable.